 What if There Are No Deficiencies or My Child Keeps Chewing Strange Things?

 If pica behavior persists after resolving nutritional deficiencies or if no deficiencies are found, we will recommend a psychological evaluation to rule out any condition that could be contributing to the behavior, including obsessive-compulsive disorder, schizophrenia, and autism.
 A recent study published by the Journal of the American Academy of Pediatrics studied the occurrence of pica in children with ASD (autism spectrum disorder) and ID (intellectual disorder) compared to children in the general population.
 They found that pica was prevalent in 28% of children who had both ASD and ID as opposed to only 4% of children in the general population.

 We will also provide educational resources about pica to your and your child to understand why the behavior is happening and to develop individualized tools to recognize and stop the behavior.
 To assist in recovery, access to the preferred non-nutritional item should be limited or if possible removed completely from the home.
 How long this behavior lasts varies on the person, surrounding support, and environment.
 There are cases where the behavior stops as suddenly as it began with minimal diet changes.
 In other cases, often when ASD or ID is present, therapy is required, and the behavior may persist for years.

 Pica behavior should be treated as soon as possible before your child becomes seriously ill or injured.
-If you see any indications your child is chewing or eating non-food items, call us at 708-424-7600 or click here to make an appointment.
+If you see any indications your child is chewing or eating non-food items, call us at 708-424-7600 or click here to make an appointment at our evergreen park, oak lawn, or urgent care locations.
 We are here to help!